-Sr Period of applicability Scheme Unswung Swing factor Whether optional No. of swing pricing name NAV applied or mandatory NIL
+Sr No. Period of applicability of swing pricing Scheme name Unswung NAV Swing factor applied Whether optional or mandatory NIL

-14. SIGNIFICANT EVENT AFTER THE END OF THE FINANCIAL YEAR
+14. SIGNIFICANT EVENT AFTER THE END OF THE FINANCIAL YEAR: NIL

-NIL

 15. ACKNOWLEDGEMENTS

 The Trustees wish to thank the Unit holders of the Schemes for their support throughout the year and also thank the Government of India, the Securities and Exchange Board of India (SEBI), the Reserve Bank of India (RBI) and the Association of Mutual Funds in India (AMFI) for the guidance provided by them.
 The Trustees also appreciate the services provided by the Registrar and Transfer Agent, Fund Accountant, Custodian, Bankers, Distributors and Brokers.
 The guidance and services provided by the Auditors and advocates and the ebullience, sincerity and dedication of the employees of HSBC Asset Management (India) Private Limited is also appreciated.